-2. The officers who held charge of the Office of the Deputy
+2. The officers who held charge of the Office of the Deputy Charge.

-Charge.
 Inspector-General of Police for Sind, and of the offices of the Superintendents of Police, Assistants, and Deputy Superintendents of Police in the several districts of the Province during the year 1932 are shown in the statement attached herewith as Appendix No. I.

-II.-Police cases.
+II.-POLICE CASES,

-3. The statement which gives the number of cognizable cases reported to the police during the years 1930, 1931 and 1932, exclusive of cases under Chapter VIII, Criminal Procedure Code, is attached as Appendix No. II.
+3. The statement which gives the number of cognizable Total cognizable crime cases reported to the police during the years 1930, 1931 and 1932, exclusive of cases under Chapter VIII, Criminal Procedure Code, is attached as Appendix No. II.